seismology-RUB/PyLoT/README.md

 #### Known issues:

-We hope to solve these with the next release.
+Current release is still in development progress and has several issues.
+We are currently lacking manpower, but hope to assess many of the issues in the near future.

 ## Staff